Making Research Work

 - Are ambitious and want to make a change

-- Are ready to invest 2-4 hours per week in the month before and after the two-week group training
+- Are ready to invest 6 – 8 hours per week for the period of the training

 - Are proficient in English

 The course will provide you with concrete skills that you may immediately apply in your work:

 - You will learn how to build trust to establish sustainable business relationships among farmers, agri-entrepreneurs, lenders, and input and service providers;

 - You will improve your negotiation skills and this will make you more confident in helping farmers, agri-entrepreneurs etc.. to draft contracts, and pave the way for better business deals;